 In this region, the Sun's influence wanes and the beginning of interstellar space can be sensed.
 It is where the million-mile-per-hour solar winds slows to about 250,000 miles per hour—the first indication that the wind is nearing the heliopause.

 On Aug.
 25, 2012, Voyager 1 flew beyond the heliopause and entered interstellar space, making it the first human-made object to explore this new territory.
 At the time, it was at a distance of about 122 AU, or about 11 billion miles (18 billion kilometers) from the sun.
 This kind of interstellar exploration is the ultimate goal of the Voyager Interstellar Mission.
-Voyager 2, which is traveling in a different direction from Voyager 1, has not yet crossed the heliopause into interstellar space.
+Voyager 2, which is traveling in a different direction from Voyager 1, crossed the heliopause into interstellar space on November 5, 2018.

 The Voyagers have enough electrical power and thruster fuel to keep its current suite of science instruments on until at least 2020.
 By that time, Voyager 1 will be about 13.8 billion miles (22.1 billion kilometers) from the Sun and Voyager 2 will be 11.4 billion miles (18.4 billion kilometers) away.
 Eventually, the Voyagers will pass other stars.
 In about 40,000 years, Voyager 1 will drift within 1.6 light-years (9.3 trillion miles) of AC+79 3888, a star in the constellation of Camelopardalis which is heading toward the constellation Ophiuchus.
 In about 40,000 years, Voyager 2 will pass 1.7 light-years (9.7 trillion miles) from the star Ross 248 and in about 296,000 years, it will pass 4.3 light-years (25 trillion miles) from Sirius, the brightest star in the sky.
 The Voyagers are destined—perhaps eternally—to wander the Milky Way.